daattali/beautiful-jekyll/_posts/2019-08-28-first-post.md

 image: /img/hello_world.jpeg
 ---

 It's my first dev blog post.
-I already have another blog, but it left for a log time.
+I already have another blog, but it left for a long time.

 I will write something here about my developer life.
 In a short time something will be posted.